btsmith1212/Text-Editor/README.md

 ## Usage

-Visit Heroku website below to create notes or code snippets with or without an internet connection.
-Click install to save for use locally.
+Visit Heroku website below to create notes or code snippets with an internet connection.
+Click install to save for use locally without an internet connection.

 ## Credits